Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 Why are they doing all that over enginering to find that ?
 I see it simple but the amount of work that they are putting in this task make wonder if maybe there is something in the exercise that I am not watching.
 My solution would be just to find the quadratic root, if the numer is an integer then it is a perfect square.
 But I will ask my cousin siete to just to double check my answer (also will look for other solutions to the same exercise).

+#### 1-2_w3resource_basic_200

+what an interesting piece of code, really interested to seed what is inside  when I print iteration by iteration